Solarite

 Child Components

 Solarite makes it easy to compose complex UIs by combining smaller, reusable components.
-This approach promotes code reuse and maintainability.

 Passing Data to Child Components